Who Should Play Blade Irons? A Complete Guide for Serious Ball Strikers

 1. Low Handicap Golfers

-Blade irons are typically best suited for low handicap golfers (0–8 range) who consistently strike the ball near the center of the clubface.
+Best suited for low handicap golfers (0–8 range) who consistently strike the ball near the center of the clubface.
+Blades maximize:

 • Trajectory control